Seed Set FREE!

 As a result, the DEA suspected Nutiva products already in the country might have entered the United States illegally, and it ordered those products forfeited to Detroit Customs.

 On Tuesday, DEA officials in Washington, D.C., confirmed that the forfeiture order had been dropped and the seized shipment could be returned.
 The DEA also said imported hemp seed may again move freely into the United States.
+Certain visa & mastercard gateways and processors that cater and underwrite the Hemp Seed industry will avoid prosecution.

 "We are glad to be shipping our Nutiva bars and other hemp-seed products,'' Nutiva President John Roulac said in a statement.
 "It is impossible to describe the level of physical and emotional stress that our team has been working under since early August.''